Do-PFN: In-Context Learning for Causal Effect Estimation: Methodology: causal inference with PFNs

+For an infinite number of observational datapoints, i.e. $|\mathcal{D}^{ob}| \rightarrow \infty$, the uncertainty in $p(r|\mathcal{D}^{ob})$ vanishes completely, but the other sources of uncertainty remain.
+More specifically, when the observational data $\mathcal{D}^{ob}$ comes from an (assumed) ground-truth SCM $\psi_0$, the posterior conditional interventional distribution concentrates up to the Markov-equivalence class $[\psi_0]$ of $\psi_0$:

+Please refer to Appendix \ref{appsec:consistency} for a rigorous formulation and a proof of the statement above.

-\paragraph{Architecture and training details} Do-PFN is a transformer with a similar architecture as TabPFN~\citep{hollmann2025accurate}.
-In order to adapt this architecture for predicting CIDs, we add a special indicator to the internal representation of each input dataset to specify that the first column is the treatment and the rest are covariates.
-Do-PFN has 7.3 million parameters and is trained with Algorithm \ref{Algo:DataGeneration},details in Appendix \ref{sec:prior-fitting}.
-This takes 48 hours on a single RTX 2080 GPU.
+\paragraph{Architecture and training details} Do-PFN is a transformer with a similar architecture to TabPFN~\citep{hollmann2025accurate}.
+In order to specialize this architecture for predicting CIDs, we simply add a special indicator to the internal representation of each input dataset to specify that the first column is the treatment and the rest are covariates.
+Do-PFN has 7.3 million parameters and is trained with Algorithm \ref{Algo:DataGeneration}, with details in Appendix \ref{sec:prior-fitting}.
+We primarily evalauate two versions of Do-PFN, \texttt{v1} and \texttt{v1.1}, which are pretrained for 48 hours and 96 hours respectively on a single RTX 2080.